sdutta2313/Uber-Data-Engineering-Project-with-GCP-Modern-Tools/README.md

 9._**Connect to DataExporter**_: Connect the data transformation pipeline to the DataExporter module to export the transformed data to Google BigQuery.

 10._**Configure io_config.yaml**:_ Access GCP, open API services, and create a new service account.
-Download the service account key in JSON format and copy the JSON data into the io_config.yaml file.
+Download the service account key in JSON format and copy the JSON data into the `io_config.yaml` file.
 This step ensures secure access to GCP services.

 11._**Complete Data Loader Pipeline**_: After completing the third pipeline, navigate to BigQuery and refresh the data to preview the connected data.

-12._**Data Visualization**_: Utilize Looker or Data Studio to create visualizations and analyze the Uber dataset for the Dataset created by using the 'analytics_query.sql'.
+12._**Data Visualization**_: Utilize Looker or Data Studio to create visualizations and analyze the Uber dataset for the Dataset created by using the `analytics_query.sql`.
 # Dependencies for the Project
   **-pandas**